>TOPICS

 Ishvara Pranidhana

 Patañjali’s yoga philosophy distinguishes between Prakrti or matter, from gross matter to subtle energy, and Purusha, the passive observer.
 Purusha is not subject to transformation or involved in any action.
 However, on a higher level is Ishvara, the model-Purusha, or Paramguru, the primal guru.
-He is often conceived as a personal deity, not obscured by any Vrittis (mental movements) or Klesha (stirring emotion).
+He is often conceived as a personal deity, not obscured by Vrittis (mental movements) or Klesha (stirring emotion).
 Ishvara grants the devotee access to Brahman, the formless aspect of the divine, the source of any existence.

 [Ishvara] is omniscient and the source of all knowledge.
 [Sutra 1.25] […] His ability to understand is boundless.
 It goes far beyond any human understanding […] He is the first teacher, the source that guides all teachers, past, present, and future.
 1